-Practice is both a noun and verb.
-Learning skills is BOTH a noun and a verb.
-Noun= ‘It must have taken a lot of practice to become proficient’.
-Verb = ‘I need to practice’.
+Practice is both a noun and a verb.
+Learning skills is both a noun and a verb.
+A noun means that ‘It must have taken a lot of practice to become proficient’.
+A verb means that ‘I need to practice’.

-2. If you’re having a Planned, Non-Laboring Caesareans, elective or planned c-section … Your pregnant body is preparing to go into labor and have a vaginal birth even if your Mind has chosen to have a non-laboring c/s.
-This is great news!
-You can totally enjoy and participate in preparing for your baby’s birth just like any other woman.
+2. If you’re having a Planned, Non-Laboring Caesarean, elective or planned c-section … Your pregnant body is preparing to go into labor and have a vaginal birth even if your mind has chosen to have a non-laboring c-section.
+You can enjoy and participate in preparing for your baby’s birth just like any other woman.
 In other words, you too will experience Braxton-Hicks contractions and you can practice all your birth and birth-coaching skills.

-Practice your skills to these Braxton-Hicks contractions from now on.
+Practice your skills to these Braxton-Hicks contractions from now until the Birth.
 They evolve into ‘working’ or ‘productive’ contractions.

 In LESSON NINE

 LISTEN: The last part of your body your baby has to come through is our most private part.
-The good news is that 5 mins/day from 32 weeks onward can prevent and reduce potential delay or trauma to you or your baby.
-If you’re faithful in using this skill you’ll absolutely KNOW you’ve done your home work well.
+The good news is that five minutes per day from 32 weeks onward can prevent and reduce potential delay or trauma to you or your baby.
+If you’re faithful in using this skill you’ll absolutely know you’ve done your homework well.
 Every woman who has done The Internal Work consistently says ‘It’s the most important skill’.
-Second stage definitely is shorter and you reduce or prevent birth trauma to your body or baby.
+The second stage definitely is shorter and you reduce or prevent birth trauma to your body or baby.